kubernetes/website/content/en/docs/concepts/configuration/taint-and-toleration.md

 {{< feature-state for_k8s_version="v1.18" state="stable" >}}

-Earlier we mentioned the `NoExecute` taint effect, which affects pods that are already running on the node as follows
+The `NoExecute` taint effect, mentioned above, affects pods that are already running on the node as follows

  * pods that do not tolerate the taint are evicted immediately